muir/nject/nvelope/README.md

 ### Grab the request body

 The request body is more convieniently handled as a []byte .
 This is also where API enforcement can be done.
+The type nvelope.Body is provided by nvelope.ReadBody via injection to any provider that wants it.

 ### Marshal response